Good evening, ladies and gentlemen! What an eventful weekend.

 - 1/8 tsp sea salt

-- Preheat the oven to 350 degrees F. Grease your muffin tin lightly with coconut oil.
+- Preheat the oven to 350 degrees F. Grease your muffin tin lightly with your preferred cooking fat.

-- Divide batter evenly among cups – the muffin cups should be about ¾ full so they don’t overflow and bake over the sides.
+- Once the mixture has absorbed a little, divide batter evenly among cups – the muffin cups should be about ¾ full so they don’t overflow and bake over the sides.

-- Bake for about 25 minutes until starting to turn golden on top.
+- Bake for 18-22 minutes until starting to turn golden on top.
 Check if they are done by sticking a knife or toothpick into a middle muffin – if it’s clean, they’re finished.
 Let cool, and serve!

 Optional: if you’re feeling extra indulgent, spread a little ghee over them.
 Otherwise – I wrap them individually and take them for breakfast 🙂